 - A history of heart attack or stroke

-In a year of typical use, an estimated 6 out of 100 women using Depo-Provera will get pregnant.
-But the risk of pregnancy is much lower in women who return every 3 months for their injections.
+In a year of typical use, an estimated 6 out of 100 people using Depo-Provera will get pregnant.
+But the risk of pregnancy is much lower if you return every three months for your injection.

 Depo-SubQ Provera 104 was highly effective in initial studies.
 However, it's a newer medication, so current research may not reflect pregnancy rates in typical use.